European shares knocked back by weak mining and financial stocks

 After a brief period of stability, the sell-off has worsened

-again in the past two weeks on signs that the government would
+again in the past two weeks on a series of signs that the

 "A weaker pound can only mean higher prices for consumers or